minnojs/minno-quest/docs/basics/API.md

 Argument    | Type  | Description
 ----------- | ----  | -----------
 name        | String| The name of this task.
-If used as part of piManager, this setting may be overided by the manager task object.
+If used as part of miManager, this setting may be overided by the manager task object.

 ##### returns:
 (*Object*) this `API`